maxblee/clipivot/README.md

 `clipivot` couldn't parse, the index of the record (where the first non-header record has an index of 0), and the type of data that it tried to parse your data into -- all of which should make it easier for you to debug.

 (As a side note, I recommend pairing this utility with `xsv slice -i`, which prints out a row from a CSV file at a given line.)

+### Additional Information

+The broad definitions of functions are provided in the help message.
+However, there are a few things I should clarify here:

+- `clipivot` technically allows you to parse the `min`, `max`, and `minmax` functions as strings, or text.
+(In fact, this is the default.)
+This is almost completely intended to speed up the processing of dates in formats like YYYY-MM-DD that sort alphabetically.
+- In cases where there is more than 1 true mode, the mode algorithm here simply returns the value that first reached the maximum number of occurrences (so, if you have a set of values "a, b, b, a", it would return "b", because the second occurrence of "b" happened earlier than the second occurrence of "a.")
+- The standard deviation returns the *sample* standard deviation.

 ## Contributors